mRcSchwering/luca/e1_co2_fixing/README.md

 and replicating cells with high levels of fixed carbon.
 Fixed carbon is defined by molecule species such as acetyl-CoA.

-- [Chemistry](./docs/chemistry.md) all molecules species and reactions
+- [Chemistry](./docs/chemistry.md) all molecule species and reactions
 - [Experimental Setup](./docs/setup.md) cell selection, culturing methods, and other methods
 - [Wood-Ljungdahl Pathway Runs](./docs/WL_training.md) WL training run results

 ![](./imgs/WL-cell.png)

 _**WL result cells**.
-Illustration summarizing about 70% of result cells after being cultured to develop the Wood-Ljungdahl pathway._
+Illustration summarizing about 70% of all cells after being cultured to develop the Wood-Ljungdahl pathway._

 ([back to top](#carbon-fixation))